 Of course I got angry when I found my husband weeping over a crying baby, because he didn’t know what to do.
 Of course I resented him, because I felt like I was suffering more than he was.
 But then I had to realize that this is hard for him too.
 Just like I need time to physically and emotionally heal from 9 long months of creating life, he needs to heal too.

 Don’t forget this is hard for him too.
 Yes, you did the hard work, but he watched you do it.
 And that is hard in its own right.
 Be gentle with him, as well as yourself.

+Taking turns with child care tasks can be a great habit to make as well.
 Take time and look at all you have to accomplish during the day and see who would like to take different tasks.
 Let me give you some examples of what kinds of tasks my husband and I divvy up throughout the day:

 - We rotate who does bath time every night

 - When our son was still bottle feeding, we would rotate feedings when we were both home.